tkr22777/teaching-cs-630/week_04/05_select_basics.md

 | The Hobbit | 15.99 | 14.39 | 399.75 |
 | ... | ... | ... | ... |

+---

 ## WHERE Clause

-The WHERE clause filters rows based on conditions.
+The **WHERE clause** filters rows based on conditions - it lets you specify which rows you want to retrieve instead of getting all rows.

 ### Example 4: Simple WHERE Condition